FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 ### Running the proofs

-Each of the leaf directories under `proofs` is a proof of the memory safety of a single entry point in a:FR.
+Each of the leaf directories under `proofs` is a proof of the memory safety of a single entry point in FreeRTOS.
 The scripts that you ran in the previous step will have left a Makefile in each of those directories.
 To run a proof, change into the directory for that proof and run `nmake` on Windows or `make` on Linux or macOS.
 The proofs may take some time to